-Feulner’s schedule is often full because of the many hats he has worn over the years: He is the former President and current Treasurer of the Mont Pelerin Society; he has served as a Trustee and former Chairman of the Board of ISI; a Board Member of the National Chamber Foundation; a Board Member of the Institut d’ Etudes Politiques; a member of the Board of Trustees of Regis University in Denver; and President of the Philadelphia Society, of which he is a Distinguished Member.
+Feulner’s schedule is often full because of the many hats he has worn over the years: He is the former President and was the long time Treasurer of the Mont Pelerin Society; he has served as a Trustee and former Chairman of the Board of ISI; a Board Member of the National Chamber Foundation; a Board Member of the Institut d’ Etudes Politiques; a life member of the Board of Trustees of Regis University in Denver; and twice a past President of the Philadelphia Society, of which he has been elected as a Distinguished Member.

-He is a longtime officer and director of three grant-making foundations: the Sarah Scaife Foundation, the Aequus Institute, and the Thomas A. Roe Foundation.
+He is a longtime officer and director of two grant-making foundations: the Sarah Scaife Foundation, and the Thomas A. Roe Foundation.

 Feulner formerly served as a member of the Gingrich-Mitchell Congressional U.N.
 Reform Task Force (2005) and on the Congressional Commission on International Financial Institutions (“Meltzer Commission”) from 1999-2000.
 He was the Vice Chairman of the National Commission on Economic Growth and Tax Reform (“Kemp Commission”) from 1995-1996.
 As Chairman of the U.S. Advisory Commission on Public Diplomacy (1982-91), he was confirmed by the U.S. Senate on three occasions.